BlueRiceBowl/J124_Final_Project/README.md

 <img src="./images/steps/image025.png">

-## Question 4: What were the number of police calls for service for each of the day?
+## Question 4: What were the number of police calls for service for each hour of the day?

 <span> <img src="./images/steps/image009.png"> <img src="./images/steps/image011.png"> </span>